Nevada Business Filing Tips

 Initial Business Maintenance Tips

-After you have filed your formation document, you’ll also be required to include two additional filings
+After you have filled out your formation document, you’ll also be required to include two additional filings:

-For corporations, the filing fees for these documents is now $700
+For corporations, the filing fees for both these documents total $650.

-For LLCs, the filing fees for these documents is now $400
+For LLCs, the filing fees for these documents total $350

 Your company’s Initial List is filed with the Nevada Secretary of State.
 It lists the management of your company.